 The introduction of argon and krypton gas fills by manufacturers looking to improve window efficiency resulted in a measurable improvement in thermal performance.
 Inexpensive, nontoxic, nonreactive, clear and odorless, argon has proven to be a perfect gas fill.
 The optimal spacing for argon is about the same as for air (1/2 inch or 11-13 mm).

 Krypton is also nontoxic, non-reactive, clear and odorless, yet offers even better thermal performance…at a greater cost to produce.
 Krypton is preferred for glazing spaces that are thinner than normal, such as ¼ inch (6mm).
 The optimum gap width for krypton is 3/8” (9mm).
 To maintain a comfortable price point without compromising thermal performance, a mixture of krypton and argon gases is sometimes used.

 Most homes have exterior window trim that is made of wood, which can cause a series of issues, including rotting, peeling and cracking as the elements take their toll.
 Wood requires maintenance in the form of prepping and painting every few years.
 Custom Window PLUS can eliminate the need for ongoing maintenance by wrapping the wood with aluminum and sealing it from the elements, creating a long-lasting beautiful trim that’s maintenance free.

 There are many optional colors from which to choose.
-You can click here to see available color options on the windows page of this website.
-You may also ask our sales representative for available color samples at the time of your FREE estimate consultation.
+Click here to see available color options on the slider windows page of this website.
+You may also ask our sales representative for available color samples at the time of your FREE estimate & consultation.

 Yes, our windows come standard with ½” screens that move up and down to accommodate whatever part of the window you’re opening.
 Full screens are available for a nominal fee.

-Typically, windows are installed from the inside.
-They’re installed one at a time.
-During installation, windows are out for only 3 to 4 minutes, so cold and inclement weather isn’t an issue.
+Typically, windows are installed from the inside and one at a time.
+During installation, windows are out for only 3 to 4 minutes, so cold and inclement weather should not be an issue.